opencontainers/tob/CHARTER.md

    members are present.

 n.
 The intention is for the TOB to operate by consensus.
-However, if consensus cannot be achieved, the Trademark Board shall vote on a decision.
-All TOB Votes, either at TOB meetings, via email or electronic voting service, shall pass with a two-thirds vote of votes cast, on a one (1) vote per TOB member basis.
-An abstain vote equals not voting at all.
+However, if consensus cannot be achieved, the TOB shall vote on a decision.
+All TOB votes, either at TOB meetings, via email or electronic voting service, shall pass with a qualified super-majority (a two-thirds vote of the entire TOB membership in favour of the motion in question), on a one (1) vote per TOB member basis.
+   For the avoidance of doubt, an abstain vote (or not voting) equals a vote against the motion in question.

 o.
 Any issues that cannot be resolved by the TOB shall be referred to The Linux Foundation Executive Director for mediation, and, if necessary, for